SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide turned to thank Twilight again but was met with a hug, and she hugged back.

 "Thank you for taking them!
 Now I can just forget that whole thing ever happened."
-[UNSURE IF IN CHARACTER FOR TWILIGHT.
-CONSULT PEOPLE OF SUPERIOR CHARACTER SENSE.]

 "I'm glad I could help.
 Thank you, Twilight."